Short-term residential treatment center for teen depression | ThreePeaks Ascent

 Benefits of a Nature-Based Short-Term Residential Treatment Program

 Being immersed in nature can have a profound impact on a teenager.
-It improves their mental, emotional, and physical health.
+It improves their mental, emotional, and physical well-being.
 Combined with a proven clinical approach, a therapeutic experience helps teens heal.
 Here are specific benefits your family can expect to see while your teen is in nature-based short-term residential treatment.

 The first stage of effective short-term residential treatment focuses on assessment and stabilization.